Top 5 Tips on How to NOT Lose Track of Your Customers

 Are you sick of hearing about bank account hackings?
 So are we.
 Payment validation will help your business to reduce the risk of fraud by checking the bank account number and sort code at the point of entry.
 Using correct data helps to avoid erroneous payments, and will give your customers peace of mind when they purchase from you.
 If your business generates a reputation for payment errors, some of your customers may be prompted to shop elsewhere.
 Competitors-1, You-0.

-3. Ensure your customers aren’t registered with preference services
+3. Ensure your potential customers aren’t registered with preference services

 Some people, both consumers and businesses, wish to reduce the amount of marketing they receive, and therefore, register with the Mailing (MPS), Telephone (TPS), and Corporate Telephone (CTPS) Preference Services.
 It’s vital that you clean your database with a data cleansing tool to highlight which of your customers are registered with these services.